jkimlab/PAPipe/Docker/README.md

 tar -zxvf test_data.tar.gz
 ```

-**Creating a docker container that mounts the directory of the test data**
+**6. Creating a docker container that mounts the directory of the test data**

 Need to use the absolute path of the "TEST" directory.